Continuing on Jean-Paul Sartre's Anti-Semite and Jew: An Exploration of the Etiology of Hate (1946) and "Black Orpheus" (1948).

 What is an "authentic" reaction to persecution?
 Sartre thinks that to be authentic, the Jew should live his full condition as a Jew, not deny or seek to escape it.
 This means political solidarity with other Jews (e.g. via the Jewish League), and Sartre also supported Zionism as an option.
 On the level of social policy, Sartre thought that we can't and shouldn't just "whitewash" the persecution and declare that everyone is the same, with the same rights and privileges, that we live in a post-racial society.
 Instead, Sartre recommends a "concrete liberalism" that respects individuals not just qua individuals but qua members of oppressed groups.
 What does this mean?
 Reparations?
 Affirmative action?
 He doesn't get into those practical details in this essay (and likely those options weren't on the table at the time), and we have some trouble figuring out what this means on a practical level.

 The discussion starts with Part One.
 Part Three will deal with "Black Orpheus," which deals similar issues of authenticity in the face of oppression through an introduction to a book of poetry by black, French-speaking poets.
-You needn't wait; get the Citizen Edition now.
+Get all the parts together ad-free as the Citizen Edition.
 Please support PEL!
-Tickets are still available for PEL Live on 4/6!